 In the discussion about interoperability, the most prominent cases are Facebook and messaging services.
 In the canonical case of Facebook, introducing interoperability would mean that a given user can connect with other Facebook users, interact with them and with the content that they share or produce, without using Facebook.
 This would be due to the fact that other services could connect with the Facebook infrastructure.
 This is often coupled with the argument that requiring Facebook to be interoperable with other services would also create a more level playing field for competing services (who would have access to Facebook's user base).
 In the same vein proponents of interoperability argue for an ecosystem of messaging services where messages can be exchanged across services.

 At the very core, these are arguments in favor of individual freedom of choice and to empower competitors in the market.
 Interoperability is seen as an attempt to weaken the dominant position of platform intermediaries by countering the power of network effects that drive users into the arms of dominant platforms.
 We call this approach competitive interoperability.
-While this would clearly be a step in the right direction (and there is some hope that the upcoming Digital Single Market act will introduce some interoperability requirements for gatekeeper platforms) it is equally clear that competitive interoperability will not substantially change the nature of the online environment.
+While this would clearly be a step in the right direction (and there is some hope that the upcoming Digital Markets Act will introduce some interoperability requirements for gatekeeper platforms) it is equally clear that competitive interoperability will not substantially change the nature of the online environment.
 Increasing choice between different services designed to extract value from our online activities may feel better than being forced to use a single service but it does not guarantee that the exploitative relationship between service providers and their users will change.
 There is very little evidence nor attempts to predict the effects of increased market competition on increasing the control of individual users over their data.
 This is especially problematic in the light of the fact that allowing users to take their connections from one service to another comes with a whole raft of largely unresolved personal data protection issues.

-Towards and Interoperable Public Civic Ecosystem
+Towards an Interoperable Public Civic Ecosystem

 Even though there are limits on this particular idea of interoperability, this does not mean that the concept has no use.
 Instead, it needs to be envisaged with a different purpose in mind: Building a different kind of online environment that answers to the needs of public institutions and civic communities.
 If we see interoperability as a mechanism to build an online environment designed to support public and civic values then we first need to understand what we want this alternative to look like.